How to spot sheep and goat pox, what to do if you suspect them and measures to prevent their spread.

-Sheep and goat pox are notifiable diseases.
-That means if you suspect them you must report them immediately by calling the Defra Rural Services Helpline on 03000 200 301.
+Sheep and goat pox are notifiable animal diseases.
+If you suspect them you must report them immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 In Wales, contact 0300 303 8268.
 In Scotland, contact your local Field Services Office.
 Failure to do so is an offence.

 How to spot sheep and goat pox